TechEmpower/FrameworkBenchmarks/frameworks/Kotlin/vertx-web-kotlin/README.md

 5. Add your test to `.github/workflows/build.yml`

 Edit `.github/workflows/build.yml` to ensure that Github Actions will automatically run our verification tests against your new test.
-This file is kept in alphabetical order, so find where `TESTDIR=Kotlin/vert.x web kotlin` should be inserted under `env > matrix` and put it there.
+This file is kept in alphabetical order, so find where `TESTDIR=Kotlin/vertx-web-kotlin` should be inserted under `env > matrix` and put it there.

 6. Fix this `README.md` and open a pull request